 What to Look For When You’re Buying Your Forever Home

-If you’re thinking about buying a new home, there are a few things to keep in mind.
+If you’re considering buying a new home, there are a few things to remember.
 Maybe you want a beautifully updated kitchen, tons of closet space, or a fenced backyard so the kids and the dogs can run around outside unsupervised.
 Perhaps you want proximity to grocery stores, schools, libraries, and parks.
 But what are the most important factors to consider when searching for your forever home?
 Consider these tips before you move.

 Location, location, location